MATTMCCA/Heliotrope/log/PCIE_TEST/README.md

 		"max_brightness": 255,
 ```

-Once compiled and booted, I changed the keymap in via so I could control the brightness level with 2 keys, bright up & bright down.
+Once compiled and running, I changed the keymap in via so I could control the brightness level with 2 keys, bright up & bright down.

 # LED Tests